 Tobacco abuse includes cigarette, pipe or cigar smoking.
-Smoking is the cause of many serious heart and lung diseases, as well as cancer, in older people.
+Smoking is the cause of many serious heart and lung diseases, as well as cancer.
 It also makes many diseases, such as diabetes, more complicated and disabling.

 How Common are Drug and Substance Abuse Problems?

 Misuse of alcohol or other drugs is a common cause of physical and mental health problems in older Americans, especially older men.
-Rates of illicit drug use and dependence are lower in the older population than in younger people.
-But, other types of substance abuse, such as inappropriate use of prescription and over-the-counter (non-prescription) medicines, is increasing.
+Rates of illegal drug use and dependence are lower in the older population than in younger people.
+But other types of substance abuse, such as inappropriate use of prescription and over-the-counter (non-prescription) medicines, is increasing.